e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 ## LexVec

 This is not the default model maker.
-It must be requested from the command line via the `-md lexvec` flag, or it can be set in `hgs-prolix-conf.json`.
+It can be requested via the browser interface if you open up the `Configuration options` panel.
+It can be set as the temporary default via the command line.
+It can be made the permanent default by editing `hgs-prolix-conf.json`.

 The results are of comparable quality to those offered by Word2Vec. `RelationType` has four options: `ppmi`, `pmi`, `co`, and `logco`.